Giants vs. Diamondbacks Player Props Betting Odds

 Estrada Stats

 - Estrada has seven doubles, six home runs, eight walks and 14 RBI (46 total hits).
-He has swiped 11 bases.
+He has stolen 11 bases.

 Estrada Recent Games